-For an example of normal and alternate framing, see "Configuration Example" on page 5-19.
+For examples of normal and alternate framing, see "Configuration Examples" later in this chapter.

-Active High or Active Low
+5.7.4 Active High Or Active Low

 Framing sync signals for receiving and transmitting data can be either active high or active low and are configured independently.
-If the invert RFS (INVRFS) bit or invert TFS (INVTFS) bit in the SPORT Control register is a 0, the corresponding frame sync signal is active high.
+If the invert RFS (INVRFS) bit or invert TFS (INVTFS) bit in the SPORT control register is a 0, the corresponding frame sync signal is active high.
 If the INVRFS or INVTFS bit is a 1, the frame sync signal is active low.
-These controls apply regardless of the source of frame sync signals; they either control the polarity of internally generated signals or determine how externally generated signals are interpreted.
+These controls apply SPORT0 Control Register: 0x3FF6 SPORT1 Control Register: 0x3FF2 regardless of the source of frame sync signals; they either control the polarity of internally generated signals or determine how externally generated signals are interpreted.